3choff/dictate/README.md

     * Non‑streaming providers (Groq, Gemini, Mistral): when unchecked, the app normalizes transcript (lowercase + removes punctuation).
 When checked, transcript is preserved.
     * Streaming provider (Deepgram): toggles the `smart_format` request parameter to match the setting.
 *   **Flexible Text Insertion:** Choose between native Windows SendKeys or clipboard-based insertion for compatibility.
-*   **Voice Commands:** Execute rich text manipulation actions (e.g., "press enter", "backspace", "delete that", "select all", "press rewrite") and system shortcuts entirely through voice, with an in-app toggle to enable or disable them.
-Commands now apply consistently to both streaming and non-streaming providers.
+*   **Voice Commands:** Execute rich text manipulation actions (e.g., "press enter", "backspace", "delete that", "select all", "press rewrite") and system shortcuts entirely through voice in **10 supported languages**.
+Commands are fully localized and apply consistently to both streaming and batch providers.
 *   **System Tray Integration:** The app runs in the system tray with quick access to Show/Hide, Settings, and Quit.
 *   **Close to Tray:** Option to minimize to system tray instead of exiting when closing the window.
 Configurable in Settings → Interface.
 *   **Start Hidden:** Option to launch the app hidden to system tray without showing the main window.